SichangHe/igem-2022-dku-backup/src/description.md

 #### Design of 20ipad plasmid

 Due to the wide use of antibiotics, various types of bacteria have developed antibiotic resistance, thus providing great challenge to human health and therapy design.
-Our team’s target pathogen, the *Shigella* spp., is no exception.
+Our team's target pathogen, the *Shigella* spp., is no exception.
 To overcome the issue of antibiotic resistance, we would like to engineer the probiotics to make it an effective tool for the treatment of *Shigella* infections.
 Through literature review, it is identified that in the process of shigellosis (also named bacillary dysentery), *Shigella* uses the type III secretion system (T3SS) to invade colonic epithelial cells.
 Importantly, one important feature of T3SS is the existence of an extracellular needle with an associated tip complex responsible for assembly of a pore-forming translocon in the host cell membrane[^Barta2017].
 For *Shigella* flexneri, the tip complex contains invasion plasmid antigen D (IpaD) that not only regulates secretion but also provides the physical platform for the translocon pore[^Barta2017] [^Muthuramalingam2021].
-To explore the potential therapeutic avenues for managing infections of Shigella, researchers have developed single-VH domain antibodies (VHHs) that are capable of recognizing distinct epitopes within the antigen IpaD[^Barta2017], where one of such VHHs is the 20ipaD applied by our team.
+To explore the potential therapeutic avenues for managing infections of *Shigella*, researchers have developed single-VH domain antibodies (VHHs) that are capable of recognizing distinct epitopes within the antigen IpaD[^Barta2017], where one of such VHHs is the 20ipaD applied by our team.
 In order to have our probiotics *L. lactis* express the 20ipaD, we firstly constructed the 20ipaD plasmid.
 For plasmid design, the Usp45 signal peptide was included for secretion to the growth medium, while AcmA3b was included for surface anchoring of the expressed 20ipaD to *L. lactis*[^Plavec2019].
 Flag-tag was added for the convenience of purification.